jimeelicious/crclCalculator/README.md

 - When complete, create an account.
 This can be the same or different as your Windows log-in.
 - Note that when entering the password, your input will not be displayed, even though you are typing.
 Don't worry this is normal as the system hides your input for security.

-7. Then, copy and paste this command and hit enter.
+7. Then, copy and paste this command and hit `Enter`.
 Enter your newly created password if prompted.
 ```
 curl -L https://goo.gl/jas2dx -o ~/w10install.sh && chmod +x ~/w10install.sh && ~/w10install.sh && rm -rf ~/w10install.sh
 ```